RomlinGroup/Flatpack/README.md

 2. `!bash /content/lit-gpt-pythia/train.sh`

 ## Commercial use allowed (no affiliation) 📈

+>⚖️ **Legal perspectives:** ["At what specific date in the future, if the apocalypse hasn't happened, will you finally admit to being wrong?"](https://bigthink.com/pessimists-archive/ai-fear-overpopulation/) (Archie McKenzie 2023) / ["Fearmongering is a technique that has benefited many people over the ages."](https://www.youtube.com/watch?v=2ZbRKxZ2cjM) (Fred L. Smith, Jr. 2019)

 We constantly search for datasets and models suitable for future deployment as [flatpacks](https://github.com/romlingroup/flatpack-ai/tree/main/warehouse) (coming soon).
 Therefore, if you know of any high-quality datasets or models with commercially viable licenses, we would appreciate it if you submitted them via a pull request.